Dog Products That Rock

-Community recommendations are incredibly helpful – please leave reviews on products you have used, and most definitely suggest products that may be of interest to other dog families!
+Community recommendations are incredibly helpful -please consider suggesting products that may be of interest to other dog families!

 It is hard to trust the manners of others, and you shouldn’t!
 In some situations you may want people to know your dog is deaf.
 There are a variety of products available with “deaf dog” letters, we look for quality buckles (not cheap plastic snaps) and overall heavy duty construction.

 In addition to spay/neuter surgery, other medical conditions can leave your deaf dog in a position where you need to stop them from messing with incisions as they heal.
 If you have dogs, you will face this!
 There are a variety of products on the market, and we want to share our favorite – the one we personally use.

 If you have deaf dogs, hair is a part of your life.
 It is not an overstatement to say that this vacuum changed our lives!

 We had a sneaking suspicion that our previous top-brand vacuum wasn’t doing the job, so we decided to check out this highly rated upright by Shark.
 We thoroughly vacuumed with our old unit then went over it again with the Shark.
 It was amazing (and maybe a little disturbing) how much hair and dirt it picked up from previously vacuumed rugs.
 We had been living with that much dirt for a long time!

 We love the idea of this product – make bathing easier!!
 This pad sticks to the wall and you can smear it with peanut butter or other treats, easily gives you enough time to get a quick bath done on your pup.

 Might also help for nail trimming?
 Share any ideas you have for this.